HashNuke/realm/README.md

 * `record` - record to be validated
 * `field_name` - the field name in the record to validate

+Each validation helper can also be passed a function, that accepts a record, as a 4th argument.
+If such a function is passed, then the validation is performed only if the function returns true.

 #### validates_length(record, field_name, options)

 Validates length of Elixir strings (binaries) or lists (including single quoted strings).